elixir-nx/nx/torchx/README.md

 # Torchx

-Elixir client for PyTorch.
+Elixir client for LibTorch (from PyTorch).
 It includes a backend for `Nx` for native execution of tensor operations (inside and outside of `defn`).

 This project is currently alpha and it supports only a fraction of `Nx`'s API.